Price of 5-year credit default swap (coupon=100) at the close of the market on , at 5:00 PM GMT (source: DataGrapple).

 Hellebore Capital's R&D team focuses on credit default swap (CDS) time series modelling, both to define quantitative investment strategies or to design new risk management frameworks.

-The team has developed an expertise in clustering algorithms, a set of machine-learning techniques which clusters assets demonstrating similar behaviour.
+The team has developed an expertise in clustering algorithms, a set of machine-learning techniques which clusters assets demonstrating similar behaviours.
 These techniques are providing resilient results despite noise and jumps characteristics of CDS time series.
+More recently, some of the research efforts have concentrated on asynchronous time series description and prediction.
+Amongst other topics, Natural Language Processing techniques have been explored as well, hand in hand with Hellebore Technologies, a sister company.

-The team publishes some of its results and participates in various conferences on this topic.
+The team publishes some of its results and participates in various conferences.
 We think this is good practice to constantly challenge our ideas.

 Selection of published articles